Cosmo2357/Cosmo2357/README.md

 ![github-header-image](https://github.com/Cosmo2357/Cosmo2357/assets/37522195/aff6a927-569f-4317-a49d-12f87d115642)

-<h3> Feel free to message me to contact me especially if you are Angel or VC😃</h3>
+<h3> Feel free to contact me especially if you are Angel or VC😃</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">